Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Experiment

 \subsubsection{Effectiveness of the each strategy in the CBDB-Net}

 ~ In this subsection, we mainly discuss the effectiveness of each component in our CBDB-Net on four datasets: Market-1501, DukeMTMC-reID, CUHK03-Detected, and In-shop clothes retrieval datasets.

-\textbf{(I:)} In order to evidence the effectiveness of the proposed elastic loss, we use the IDE+triplet\cite{Zuozhuo19, Zheng2016Person} as the baseline model.
-Based on the IDE+Triplet loss, we replace triplet loss with the proposed elastic loss, i.e. ``IDE+Elastic loss''.
-Compared with IDE+Triplet loss, our IDE+Elastic loss gains the obvious improvements on the four datasets over two measures.
-It effectively evidences the effectiveness of our elastic loss.
+\textbf{(I:)} To demonstrate the effectiveness of the proposed Elastic Loss, we use the IDE+BHT\cite{Zuozhuo19, Zheng2016Person} as the baseline model.
+Here, BHT is short for Batch Hard Triple Loss.
+Based on the IDE+BHT, we replace Batch Hard Triplet Loss with the proposed Elastic Loss, i.e. ``IDE+EL''.
+Compared with IDE+BHT, our IDE+EL gains the obvious improvements on the four datasets over two measures.
+It effectively evidences the effectiveness of our Elastic Loss.

-\textbf{(II:)} In order to only evidence the effectiveness of the Consecutive Batch DropBlock Module, based on the CBDB-Net in Figure~\ref{tcsvt-2}, we replace the elastic loss with triplet loss, i.e. ``CBDB-Net w/o Elastic loss'' in the Table~\ref{table5}.
-And we use the model in Figure~\ref{tcsvt-5} as the test model.
-Compared with the IDE+Triplet loss model, our CBDB-Net does not contain the global branch.
-As shown in Table~\ref{table5}, compared with IDE+Triplet loss, our CBDB-Net w/o Elastic loss also gains large improvements on the four datasets over the two measures.